-Additionally, you shouldn’t want to maintain and encourage the status quo that only a few tech companies have the monopoly over the entire software market.
-It is much more rewarding to support multiple, smaller companies with ethical practices in mind and to watch them flourish.
+Additionally, you probably don't want to maintain and encourage the status quo that only a few tech companies have a monopoly over the entire software market.
+It is much more rewarding to support multiple, smaller companies with ethical practices in mind and to help them flourish.

-Supporting smaller and more underdog tools has another useful advantage: you can request a new feature and will likely be heard.
-Ideally, the alternative tool of your choice also has its source code available to the public.
+Supporting smaller and more underdog tools has another useful advantage: You will more likely be heard whe you request a new feature.
+Many of these are also open source, which means that the program has its source code available to be examined by the public.
 This is usually a good sign that the company is transparent and trustworthy.

-I’m sure that privacy hardliners will always find something to critique and will know how you can be even more secure on the web, but the choices below include stable, mature and free-to-use services that offer an acceptable trade-off between user experience, privacy and convenience.
+Privacy hardliners will always find something in recommendations like the ones below to critique, and many will even know how you can be even more secure on the web.
+But the choices below include stable, mature, and free-to-use services that I’ve found to offer an acceptable trade-off between user experience, privacy, and convenience.

 Google Search alternatives

-This is probably the hardest switch you will have to make, at least it was for me.
-The search results and meta information (store opening times, movie ratings, weather forecasts and more) that you receive through Google Search is simply unbeatable.
+This is probably the hardest switch you will have to make - at least it was for me.
+The search results and meta information (store opening times, movie ratings, weather forecasts, and more) that you receive through Google Search are often unbeatable.